 If you watch golf on the TV, you will have seen many famous golfers miss an easy shot.
-And you have probably heard the commentator say: ‘golf is a mental game’ or ‘you need the right mindset and his slipped there.’
+And you have probably heard the commentator say: ‘golf is a mental game’ or ‘you need the right mindset, and he slipped there.’

-If that slip of concentration, or negative mental chatter, can affect professionals, then it can influence you.
-In this article, I am going to tell you some tips and tricks to get that mental game in its best form
+If that slip of concentration, or negative mental chatter, can affect professionals, it can influence you.
+In this article, I will tell you some golf mindset tips and tricks to get that mental game in its best form.

-You need to have the physical game as well of course.
-No amount of mental exercises can compensate for lack of skill.
+You need to have the physical game as well, of course.
+No amount of mental exercise can compensate for lack of skill.
 But if you have that mental sharpness as well, then you can leave the competition behind.

 You don’t have to believe me.
 Nearly every top golfer would agree.
 Here is what the great Jack Nicklaus said: “Confidence is the most important single factor in this game, and no matter how great your natural talent, there is only one way to obtain and sustain it: work.”

 Get your mind and body working together

 Many golfers think working on your mindset is a bit mystical and new age.
 I hope to convince you that it is not.
 The reason for my belief is that mind and body work together.
 If you are confident and relaxed, your muscles will be looser and easier to control.
 If your mind is clear, you will feel secure and more in control of your motor functions.
 Many golf professionals know this and employ psychologists to improve their game.

 Memory is your friend

 Remember the good shots you have made.
 Remember the bad shots when you played poorly.
 Learn from each of them.
 In your mind, draw a bad shot on a blackboard.
 Rub it out.
 You are telling your brain to forget it.
 In your mind, take a picture of your excellent shot.
 Put it in a beautiful frame and put it on the wall.
 You are telling your mind to cherish it.